The thyroid gland is a butterfly-shaped gland located in the front of the neck, just below the “Adam’s apple.”

 - Peripheral neuropathy (early onset)

 - Porphyria cutanea tarda

-If enacted, Vietnam veterans could obtain necessary compensation for their medical conditions.
+Now that it’s official, Vietnam veterans with hypothyroidism can obtain necessary service-connected compensation for their disability.

 Secondary Service Connection for Hypothyroidism

 Hypothyroidism can be secondary to several different disorders, most notably any disorder that disrupts the regulation of iodine in the body and also pituitary gland problems.

 Some medications such as lithium, amiodarone (Cordarone), and carbamazepine have been shown to induce thyroid problems.

 Other classes of drugs that have been suspected of affecting thyroid disease are antidepressants, drugs used to treat multiple sclerosis, hepatitis, and some drugs used in chemotherapy.

 Surprisingly, veterans with PTSD are up to EIGHT times more likely to suffer from thyroid dysfunction.

 I’ve written before on how the immune system and the neurological system are inextricably linked, and immune problems that can be related to thyroid function, like Hashimoto’s Thyroiditis, or even Gulf War Syndrome, may all be different expressions of the same underlying immune problems or processes.